gdbroman/broman.blog/_posts/2020-06-19-people-are-addicted-to-their-own-beliefs.md

 ---
-title: "Thoughts as Security Blankets - Why We get Addicted to our own Beliefs"
+title: "Why we get Addicted to our own Beliefs"
 permalink: people-are-addicted-to-their-own-beliefs
 ---
 You know that feeling when you’re out hiking and you get lost?
 Maybe you’re hungry and don’t have much food left.
 You’re tired and want to go home.

-Well, I think most of our awake time, we’re like that - just not as severely.
+Well, most of our awake time, we’re like that - just not as severely.

 **We’re all tired and we’re all scared.**

-This is why we get so easily hooked on our own beliefs.
+I think this is why we get so easily hooked on our own beliefs.
 Limiting beliefs that provide comfort and safety - but only apparent such.

 Security blankets.